zachgerhart/user-profiles/README.md

 * Allow users to add or remove friends.
 * Add a settings view specific to the current user, where they can change their name or password.

+## Contributions

+Please refer to CONTRIBUTING.md.

+## Copyright

+© DevMountain LLC, 2015.
+Unauthorized use and/or duplication of this material without express and written permission from DevMountain, LLC is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to DevMountain with appropriate and specific direction to the original content.